 A connection has failed to start.
-This is probably due to a setup inconsistency or to a failure of the back-end system, and so FEPI automatically retries the acquire request several times at intervals; the count in EVENTDATA shows whether there will be any more retries.
-However, this failure is also generated if an operator has canceled the connection.
+Probable reasons are a setup inconsistency or a failure of the back-end system.
+FEPI automatically retries the acquire request several times at intervals; the count in EVENTDATA shows whether there will be any more retries.
+However, this failure is also generated when an operator cancels the connection.

-Recommended action: After FEPI stops retrying, suggest the operator:
+Recommended action: After FEPI stops retrying the acquire request, the following operator actions are recommended:

-- Investigate the condition of the connection from a VTAM viewpoint.
-The VTAM sense code that describes the problem is in EVENTDATA.
-See the VTAM Messages and Codes and SNA Formats manuals for more details. - See whether the back-end system is still running. - Check that the back-end system has not "closed" the FEPI simulated terminal. - Check that the terminal type definition in the back-end matches the FEPI device type.
+- Investigate the condition of the connection from a z/OS Communications Server viewpoint.
+The z/OS Communications Server sense code that describes the problem is in EVENTDATA.
+For more information about the sense codes, see z/OS Communications Server: SNA Messages and z/OS Communications Server: IP and SNA Codes. - · Check whether the back-end system is still running. - Check that the back-end system has not "closed" the FEPI simulated terminal. - Check that the terminal type definition in the back-end system matches the FEPI device type.